-- Address Hold (AH), this phase is only for multiplexed devices where additional hold cycles are required to continue to drive the address lines, but having ALE deasserted.
-The number of cycles (the number of LMB Clock cycles) in this phase is programmable through AHOLDC parameter in BUSAPx and EMUBAP registers and can optionally be multiplied by the CMULT parameter, which is enabled via MULTMAP parameter (in BUSCONx and EMUBC registers). - Command Delay (CD), the delay between address and command phase.
-This phase is optional.
-Some devices are not fast enough to receive commands immediately after taking in the address, delay are needed in between.
-The number of delay cycles can be programmed as CMDDELAY (in BUSAPx and EMUBAP registers) and optionally be multiplied by the CMULT parameter.
-This Command Delay phase can also be prolonged externally by asserting the CMDELAY signal when the region being accessed is programmed for external command delay control via the XCMDDELAY parameters (in BUSAPx and EMUBAP registers).
-To distinguish between the two, in this document CDi means 'internally-programmed' Command Delay and CDe means 'externally-prolonged' Command Delay by the assertion of CMDELAY signal. - Command Phase (CP), where the action read/write is explicitly being put out.
+The phase in which the action read/write is explicitly being put out.
 This phase is compulsory and can be repeated for inserting waitstates.
 There are separate parameters to reflect the number of wait state cycles in the read and write access.
 The WAITRDC parameter indicates how many additional cycles are required in a read access, while WAITWRC for write accesses.
 External device can also prolong the wait states by asserting the WAIT signal.
 For read accesses, data are latched at the end of this phase.
 In write accesses, this is the phase where the data is being put on the AD[31:0] bus and latched by external devices at the rising edge of WR.
 WAITRDC and WAITWRC are in the BUSAPx and EMUBAP registers.
 Just like CD, CP is also distinguished into CPi and CPe.
 CPi also means 'internally-programmed' CP and CPe means 'externally-prolonged' Command Phase by the assertion of WAIT signal.

+Data Hold (DH)

-- Data Hold (DH), where hold cycles are provided for write data when the WR signal has gone inactive.
+Hold cycles are provided for write data when the \overline{WR} signal has gone inactive.
 This phase is optional and can be repeated, for example to have a prolonged hold bus for a write access to a slow device.
+The parameter DATAC (in BUSAPx and EMUBAP registers) is the number of cycles in the data hold phase.

+Burst Phase (BP)

-The parameter DATAC (in BUSAPx and EMUBAP registers) is the number of cycles in the data hold phase. - Burst Phase (BP), This phase is compulsory during accesses to Burst FLASH devices.
-In order to read the required amount of data from the Burst FLASH device, this phase is repeated as many times as required.
-The length of each Burst Phase can be programmed via the BURSTC parameter (in BUSAPx and EMUBAP registers) and can optionally be multiplied by the CMULT parameter. - Recovery Phase (RP), where the idle cycles are inserted between transfers on the data bus.
-This phase is optional.
+This phase is compulsory during accesses to Burst Flash devices.
+In order to read the required amount of data from the Burst Flash device, this phase is repeated as many times as required.
+The length of each Burst Phase can be programmed via the BURSTC parameter (in BUSAPx and EMUBAP registers) and can optionally be multiplied by the CMULT parameter.

+Recovery Phase (RP)

+In this optional phase, idle cycles are inserted between transfers on the data bus.
 When accessing the same memory region, the number of inserted recovery cycles are programmable.
 In the case of read and write accesses the number of cycles in the recovery phase can also be different (programmable through RDRECOVC in BUSAPx and EMUBAP registers and WRRECOVC in BUSAPx and EMUBAP registers), to adapt the various behavior of devices.
 When going across a different memory region, the recovery cycles can also be inserted (DTACS in BUSAPx and EMUBAP registers), as well as switching between read and write (DTARDWR in BUSAPx and EMUBAP registers).